Cyberwarfare tactics may not involve tanks and bombs, but they often go hand-in-hand with real combat.

 Managing risk in times of cyberwar

-With cyberwarfare tactics becoming another layer of risk to deal with, it’s even more critical for organizations to stay resilient in the face of global events.
-Here are five security best practices organizations can start to implement now.
+With cyberwarfare tactics becoming another layer of risk to deal with, it’s even more critical for organisations to stay resilient in the face of global events.
+Here are five security best practices organisations can start to implement now.

 - Patches and Updates.
 Ensure your security systems are updated with the latest critical patches and versions.

 - Leverage multi-factor authentication.
 Make sure you’ve configured your security solutions according to best practices from the vendor, including widespread use of multi-factor authentication (MFA).